zachvalenta/jvns.ca/source/_posts/2013-11-25-day-33-how-to-make-music-with-clojurescript.markdown

 * [Some demos](http://webaudiodemos.appspot.com/)
 * [Very cool player piano app](https://github.com/liamgriffiths/music-box)
-   by Liam Griffiths, a Hacker Schooler in my batch.
+   by Liam Griffiths, a Recurser in my batch.
 You will have to run it on your computer but it will be worth it.
 * [Hum](https://github.com/mathias/hum), a small ClojureScript wrapper
   around the WebAudio API.
 If you want to test if it works in your